A Preface to a Creative Line - A warm up activity that will be suitable to every grade every student

 · Or to visually create a pleasant and harmonic composition.

-Invite students to not rush; get to know the colored pencils and their many possibilities.
-Help them to like and respect the design that has come from their very own Inner Thoughts.
+Invite students not to rush; getting familiar, understanding the use of color-pencils and their many possibilities.
+Help them to like and respect the design that has come from their very own Inner Thoughts, from their heart.

 Don’t forget to display the work…